getsentry/sentry-migr8/README.md

 ## Transformations

+### Add migration comments

+There are certain things that migr8 cannot auto-fix for you.
+This is the case for things like `startTransaction()`, which cannot be replaced 1:1.
+This transform will try to identify the most common of these scenarios, and put comments into your code in places where you need to do something manually.

 ### Use functional integrations instead of integration classes

 This updates usage of class-based integrations to the new, functional style.
 For example: